Mississippi Valley State visits Alabama State after Brown’s 38-point outing - WTOP News

 Montgomery, Alabama; Monday, 8:30 p.m.
 EST

-BOTTOM LINE: Mississippi Valley State takes on the Alabama State Hornets after Rayquan Brown scored 38 points in Mississippi Valley State’s 80-57 loss to the Alabama A&M Bulldogs.
+BOTTOM LINE: Mississippi Valley State visits the Alabama State Hornets after Rayquan Brown scored 38 points in Mississippi Valley State’s 80-57 loss to the Alabama A&M Bulldogs.

-The Hornets have gone 5-4 in home games.
-Alabama State is the SWAC leader with 39.6 rebounds per game led by Ubong Okon averaging 6.6.
+The Hornets are 5-4 in home games.
+Alabama State leads the SWAC in rebounding, averaging 39.6 boards.
+Ubong Okon paces the Hornets with 6.6 rebounds.

 The Delta Devils are 0-12 against SWAC opponents.
-Mississippi Valley State averages 14.9 turnovers per game and is 0-4 when committing fewer turnovers than opponents.
+Mississippi Valley State is 0-2 in games decided by 3 points or fewer.

-Alabama State scores 69.5 points per game, 10.7 fewer points than the 80.2 Mississippi Valley State gives up.
-Mississippi Valley State averages 4.1 made 3-pointers per game this season, 3.7 fewer made shots on average than the 7.8 per game Alabama State gives up.
+Alabama State’s average of 6.8 made 3-pointers per game this season is only 0.8 fewer made shots on average than the 7.6 per game Mississippi Valley State allows.
+Mississippi Valley State’s 37.7% shooting percentage from the field this season is 3.9 percentage points lower than Alabama State has allowed to its opponents (41.6%).

 Brown is shooting 43.6% and averaging 18.1 points for the Delta Devils.
-Arecko Gipson is averaging 10.6 points over the last 10 games for Mississippi Valley State.
+Danny Washington is averaging 1.3 made 3-pointers over the last 10 games for Mississippi Valley State.

 LAST 10 GAMES: Hornets: 4-6, averaging 65.3 points, 38.5 rebounds, 8.3 assists, 8.6 steals and 4.2 blocks per game while shooting 36.1% from the field.
 Their opponents have averaged 66.3 points per game.